-THE CANDID ARTS TRUST in Islington will be hosting this summer’s Salon des Refuses exhibition June 1-4th, but some may be unaware that the original exhibition emerged in France during the nineteenth century as an alternative for artists who had been rejected from the Paris Salon; although the French title is a bit of a giveaway.
+CAMDEN IMAGE GALLERY 12-15 June will be the venue for this year’s London-based Salon des Refuses exhibition, now a yearly event organised by Happenstance Framing.
+But some may be unaware that the original Salon emerged in France during the nineteenth century as an alternative for artists who had been rejected by the Paris Salon – although the French title is a bit of a giveaway.

-Similarly, this year’s Candid Arts Salon de Refuses embraces a selection of works that have been rejected by the Royal Academy’s 2017 Summer Exhibition and proudly proclaims: “For the sixth year, over one hundred artists will join the illustrious company of artists going back to Monet, Manet, Whistler who were initially rejected by the art establishment.
+Similarly, this year’s Salon de Refuses embraces a selection of works that have been rejected by the Royal Academy’s 2019 Summer Exhibition and proudly proclaims: “Over one hundred artists will join the illustrious company of artists going back to Monet, Manet, Whistler who were initially rejected by the art establishment.
 Art for the people!”

 Indeed, back in 1725 the Academie des Beaux-Arts launched an annual Paris Salon which attracted the best of established and emerging artists and by the 1830s had established itself as the most coveted exhibiting event in the world.
-As Candid Arts point out, the likes of Monet and Manet were among the rejected star names.
-By this time it was based in the fittingly illustrious Palace of the Louvre and was a government-sponsored society event with global prestige.
+As the 2019 UK Salon points out, the likes of Monet and Manet were among the rejected star names.
+By this time it had moved to the the fittingly illustrious Palace of the Louvre and was a government-sponsored society event with global prestige.

 Unhindered, Napoleon III underscored the democratisation of the Paris Salon by creating the Salon des Refuses which showcased the official rejections.
 He wanted to ensure the public that the procedure was democratic with nothing behind closed doors.
 Napoleon’s official decree was “Numerous complaints have come to the Emperor on the subject of the works of art which were refused by the jury of the Exposition.
 His Majesty, wishing to let the public judge the legitimacy of these complaints, has decided that the works of art which were refused should be displayed in another part of the Palace of Industry.”
 And so the Salon des Refuses was created.